ynyanchoka/Delani-studio/README.md

 ## Instructions
 Follow the steps below to run the project locally:
 - Clone the project locally
-- cd into project folder and open index.html
+- cd into project folder and open in text editor

 ## BDD